diogovalentepcs/wdl_finals-DarkEcologicalCorridors/README.md

 # World Data League 2022

-Access all teams challenges at [Holin's GitHub page](https://github.com/holistic-insights)
+Access all our completed challenges in WDL at [Holin's GitHub page](https://github.com/holistic-insights)

 ## 🎯 Challenge
 ***Finals:*** Identification of Dark Ecological Corridors